PicoSearch

 Madder Dye Plant

 The fleshy swollen madder roots produce madder red dye which is sensitive to temperature and to the mineral content of the water.
-Alizarin is the main chemical compound and gives the red colour.
+Alizarin is the main chemical compound in this important natural dye and produces the red colour.

 Madder is a long lived perennial of the family Rubiaceae, the same family as coffee.